adalal80/Gravity/_posts/2016-10-19-DataScienceSalaries.md

 ### Regression - Model 1

+The cities used in this model were: Atlanta, Austin, Boston, Dallas, Detroit, Houston, Kansas City, Los Angeles, Minneapolis, Nashville, San Francisco, San Jose, and Washington DC.

 GridsearchCV was used to find the optimal penalty and C value, using logistic regression as the estimator.
 GridsearchCV yielded: Penalty - L2, C - 0.9